ecembayindir/hybrid-ml-ai-ecommerce-personalization/README.md

 > ⚠️ Dataset files are not included in this repository due to size.
 Please download from the Kaggle link above and place them in a `/dataset` folder.

+> ✅ `ranked_visitors.csv` is a precomputed file containing visitors ranked by predicted conversion probability above a set threshold.
+It is used directly in Step 17 of the notebook to avoid rerunning the full scoring pipeline (which is computationally expensive) on every execution.
+Due to file size it is not included in this repository — feel free to reach out via [LinkedIn](https://www.linkedin.com/in/ecembayindir) or [email](mailto:ecmbyndr@gmail.com) to request it.

 ---

 ## ⚙️ How to Run